prt95/HeadFirstDesignPatterns/README.md

 The factory method pattern encapsulates object creation by letting subclasses decide what objects to create.

-Abstract Factory Pattern: It provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+**Abstract Factory Pattern**: It provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-Factory pattern: Use me to decouple your client code from concrete classes you need to instantiate or if you don’t know ahead of time all the concrete classes you are going to need.
+**Factory pattern**: Use me to decouple your client code from concrete classes you need to instantiate or if you don’t know ahead of time all the concrete classes you are going to need.
 To use me just subclass me and implement my factory method.
 Abstract Factory pattern: Use me whenever you have families of products you need to create and you want to make sure your clients create products that belong together.

 Abstract factory pattern is another layer of abstraction over factory pattern.

+**Builder Pattern:**
+Builder pattern aims to “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”
+It is used to construct a complex object step by step and the final step will return the object.